Skip to content

 Banking-as-a-Service

-BaaS allows service providers to offer financial services using the infrastructure of other (larger) parties.
-In recent years this has seen the emergence of many new payment service providers specialising in niches such as card issuance.
+BaaS allows non-banks to offer financial services.
+In recent years this has seen the emergence of payment service providers specialising in niches such as card payment.

 Interchange Summary